 To Toast or Not to Toast?

 Toast whole organic coriander seeds in a dry skillet over medium heat for 1–2 minutes until fragrant.
-This unlocks deeper, nuttier flavors and enhances their aromatic oils.
+This unlocks deeper, nuttier flavors and enhances aromatic oils.

 Grind It Fresh